 This graveyard of quiescent relics comes to life under foot while carefully navigating through the jumble of tinkling and clanking bottles.
 Suddenly these sounds conjure images of past generations toasting by candle light, at a time when these bottles stood proudly listening in the center of the table, new loved and full of 'the good oil'.
 The more contemporary bottles resting on the of the tip have an obvious change in form and quality and an increasing lack of distinction.
 The newer piles of bottles and cans have evolved into a plain and artless collection, which have sadly lost their identity as their transient labels have perished in the elements.
 The classic bottles of yesteryear that proudly display raised molded glass labels preserve an era in cultural history when the glass bottle was seen as a precious object and their decoration an art form.

-Fleur referenced musical instruments in her clay work since her post graduate visual arts degree.
-Making objects that emit sound, are tactile and encourage interaction begun in 1997 and continued until 2005.
+Inspired by her mother Daphne, who was a piano and music teacher Fleur continued to bring a passion for musical instruments into her clay work during and after her post graduate visual arts degree.
+Making objects that emit sound, are tactile and encourage interaction began in 1997 and continued until 2005.

 In 1997 while undertaking post graduate studies at The university of Tasmania Fleur began exploring the possibilities of sound through ceramic media in a way that encourages audience interaction on an audio, tactile and visual level.
 The intention was to break down the division between artist and audience, changing the audience’s role from passive receiver to initiator.
 The principal aim was to create cast ceramic forms that were capable of generating sound, and which, through their aesthetic and textural quality, invited an intimate tactile response.
 To this end, Fleur aimed to produce sharp full forms, which were immediately commanding in their presence and possessed the characteristics of musical instruments.
 On the surface she wanted to integrate mechanically and musically inspired appendages of clay, metal, wood and string.